Voyage 1. THE UNIVERSAL MEDITERRANEAN

 The challenge amidst all those myriads of local idioms and aesthetic standards, both folk and erudite, is unity within diversity.
-This unity must be safeguarded at all costs and cherished in the current era of galloping homogenization, which launches instead a certain “unity” through uniformity – that is, something that must be imposed on man, for it is against human nature.
+This unity should be cherished and safeguarded at all costs in the current era of galloping homogenization, which launches instead a certain “unity” through uniformity – i.e. something that must be imposed on man, for it is against human nature.

 The challenge amidst all those myriads of local idioms and aesthetic standards is unity within diversity, rejecting any form of uniformity.

 Sound-diversity, just like biodiversity – diversity in every form – is the absolutely necessary condition not only for the survival, but also for the development of mankind and human civilization.
-However, beware: the response to the so-called “globalization” is not given through entrenchment but openness to the outside world, expanding exchange and cooperation on equal terms, with honesty and tolerance.
-All those who trust themselves adopt an “open doors” policy.
+However, beware: the response to the so-called “globalization” is not entrenchment but openness to the outside world instead, expanding exchange and cooperation on equal terms, honesty and tolerance.
+All those who trust themselves should adopt an “open doors” policy.

 “And those who do not consent?”, you may wonder.
 “What shall be done with all those who constantly undermine this unity having powers outside the Mediterranean backing them?
 Is it possible at this moment for the perpetrators and the victims to coexist, such as the Israeli Jews and the Palestinians?
 Are we day-dreaming?”